learnjin/better-opener/README.md

 Setup
 -----

-Add the gem to your development environment and run the <tt>bundle install</tt> command to install it.
+Add the gem to your development environment and run the `bundle install` command to install it.

     gem "better_opener", :group => :development

-Then mount the bundled Sinatra app as a subdirectory of your app by editing <tt>config.ru</tt>:
+Then in Rails3 mount the bundled Sinatra app inline in your `routes.rb`:

     if Rails.env == "development"
       mount BetterOpener::Server => "/notifications"
     end

-To make messages being sent to "/notifications" set up email and/or sms interception.
+To make messages actually being sent to `/notifications` set up email and/or sms interception.

 ### Email

-Set the delivery method in <tt>config/environments/development.rb</tt>
+Set the delivery method in `config/environments/development.rb`

     config.action_mailer.delivery_method = :better_opener